Khaleej Times now on WhatsApp Channels: How to subscribe

 4. In the search bar, type 'Khaleej Times'.
 Click on the plus ('+') sign that is next to the Channel name.

-5. Now that you have followed the page, you wouldn't miss an update again.
-Make sure to click the bell icon to be able to receive notifications!
+5. All done!
+You won't miss an update again.
+Make sure to click the bell icon to receive notifications!

-Alternatively, you could just join the Khaleej Times channel by clicking here.
+Alternatively, you can also join the Khaleej Times channel by clicking here.

 ALSO READ: